daddydrac/Deep-Learning-Ultra/README.md

 # Deep Learning Ultra
-Open source Deep Learning Containers (DLCs) are a set of Docker images for training and serving models in PyTorch, OpenCV (compiled for GPU), TensorFlow 2 for GPU, PyG and NVIDIA RAPIDS
+Open source Deep Learning Containers (DLCs) are a set of Docker images for training and serving models in PyTorch, OpenCV (compiled for GPU), TensorFlow 2 for GPU, PyG and NVIDIA RAPIDS, running on CUDA 12.1.

 ### Ultra easy deployment